Phytosanitary Certificate for Export

 The exporter or his agent needs to pay the inspection fee at the prescribed rates as tabulated below:

 Additional Inspection Fee

-In the specific request from the exporter, the consignment will be inspected at places outside Plant Quarantine station on payment of Rs.10 per visit towards outside inspection charges within municipal limits of a town or corporation limits of the city.
+In the specific request from the exporter, the consignment will be inspected at places outside the Plant Quarantine station on payment of Rs.10 per visit towards outside inspection charges within the municipal limits of a town or corporation limits of the city.

 Additional Fumigation Charges